 Learn the basics of domain names, DNS, and more.
 If you are new to web hosting, we recommend you start here.

 If you purchased a domain name with another registrar, you can transfer the domain's billing and administration to A2 Hosting.
 This article includes a checklist of items to verify beforehand to help ensure a smooth transfer, as well as information about how to initiate transfers and troubleshoot any problems that may arise during the process.

 If you already own a domain that you purchased from a different registrar or hosting company, you can change the domain's name server settings to point to A2 Hosting.
 This article covers when you need to set your domain's name servers, and how to set them using the Customer Portal.

 When you update your domain's name server settings, you must wait until DNS propagation is complete to start using your domain name.
 In the meantime, however, there are other ways you can view your web site.
 This article covers how to use shared URLs and the hosts file to access your web site during DNS propagation.

 This article describes how to set up your domain on an unmanaged product (Cloud VPS, Unmanaged VPS, or Unmanaged Dedicated Servers) for domains registered with A2 Hosting or a third-party provider.

-This article demonstrates how to update the name servers for a domain registered at OpenSRS.
+This article shows you how to update the name servers for a domain registered at OpenSRS.

-This article demonstrates how to update the name servers for a domain registered at GoDaddy.
+This article shows you how to update the name servers for a domain registered at GoDaddy.

 You can change the primary domain name associated with your A2 Hosting account.
 Learn more here.

-You can access your web site using a shared URL (also sometimes called a "temporary URL").
+You can access your website using a shared URL (also sometimes called a "temporary URL").
 This feature is useful if your domain name settings have not been configured yet, or for testing purposes.
 In this article, learn how to determine the shared URL for shared hosting, reseller hosting, managed VPS, and managed Dedicated Server accounts.

 By default, shared and reseller hosting accounts use Anycast for DNS routing.
 Learn more about Anycast, and how to optionally set regional name servers for your domain, in this article.

-Want to know what all those domain types are in your control panel?
+Do you want to know what all of those domain types are in your control panel?
 This article explains subdomains, addon domains, and parked domains (or aliases).